-Spaghetti Cork-ese!
-Say it aloud in a terrible Italian accent.
+Spaghetti Cork-ay-say!
+Say it aloud in an Italian accent.
 It sounds good, doesn’t it?
 It IS good.
 So good.
 Quick and easy too

 All jokes aside, a few years ago I was in my kitchen looking at a stash of black pudding that I had brought back from Ireland and thinking about how well the deep earthy flavour of the black pudding goes with fresh zingy tomatoes and I thought – OOOOOF – ding ding ding – that would be an ace pasta sauce.

 Italians avert your eyes but everyone else keep reading, for this is delicious.

 Black Pudding Makes for an Instant and Gorgeous Pasta Sauce

 So, it is simple and takes less time than a proper bolognese, but you are rewarded with a rich depth of flavour that takes hours ordinarily.
 The richness of the black pudding adds instant ooomph, the chilli a little zing, and when you roast the sauce as I do here, it crumbles and each little chunk bathes in a tiny bath of tomato with a piquant tiny vinegar hit with a little sugar to tone it down a bit.
 When they caress the spaghetti it is a dreamy match.

 Black pudding is something some people are afraid of.
 I was raised on it and love it, it is only blood folks, nothing to worry about.
 Full of iron and embracing of nose to tail eating, which is not only delicious but is a responsible way of eating.